Lea County Courts – A Practical Guide to Court Records and Services

 Lea County Probate Court Records

 The Lea County Probate Court has limited jurisdiction under New Mexico law.
-It handles informal (uncontested) probate proceedings, including admitting wills to informal probate, appointing personal representatives without a hearing, and overseeing the orderly transfer of a decedent’s property.
-Contested matters—such as disputes over will validity or heirship—are referred to the District Court, which has concurrent probate jurisdiction.
+It handles informal (uncontested) probate proceedings — admitting wills to informal probate, appointing personal representatives without a hearing, and overseeing the orderly transfer of a decedent's property.
+Contested matters, such as disputes over will validity or heirship, are referred to the District Court, which has concurrent probate jurisdiction.

-The Lea County Clerk serves as the Probate Clerk, maintaining all probate proceedings executed by the Probate Judge.
-The Probate Judge’s current office hours are limited; at the time of this writing, regular hours are posted for specific dates (typically Tuesdays and Wednesdays, 10:00 a.m. to 3:00 p.m.).
-For immediate assistance outside those hours, contact the Lea County Clerk’s Office at (575) 396-8624.
+The Lea County Clerk serves as the Probate Clerk and maintains all probate proceedings executed by the Probate Judge.
+The Probate Judge's office hours are limited; regular hours are posted for specific dates (typically Tuesdays and Wednesdays, 10:00 a.m. to 3:00 p.m.).
+For immediate assistance outside those hours, contact the Lea County Clerk's Office at (575) 396-8624.

 Probate Court